-Lots of folks out there think paying more for registered cattle is, well, dumb.
-Well, I couldn’t disagree more, unless of course, you don’t want to make money being a cow/calf operator.
+Lots of folks think paying more for registered cattle is, at minimum unnecessary and some think it even….well, stupid.
+I couldn’t disagree more, unless of course, you don’t want to make money being a cow/calf operator.
 There are lots of ways to be in the cattle business, but I’m talking to the Cow/Calf operator that wants to be profitable.
 YES, I KNOW, you CAN make money and not use registered cattle, but there is a strong argument that it is more difficult and here’s a major part of the why:

 So I ask you, is that information worth the premium?
 You decide for yourself.
 We think the answer is definitely…..YUP!